-A team of British Airways consultants ended Sunday a visit to Amman to investigate the possibility of buying a stake in Jordan's flag carrier Royal Jordanian (RJ), the latter's president and chief executive officer, Nader Dahabi, told Agence France Presse.
+A team of British Airways consultants ended Sunday a visit to Amman to investigate the possibility of buying a stake in Jordan's flag carrier Royal Jordanian (RJ), the latter's chief executive Nader Zahabi told AFP.

 Amman has taken various steps in recent months to pave the way for a sell-off of RJ.
-In July at the government's request the Parliament abrogated a law defining the company as a public enterprise.
+In July at the government's request the Jordanian parliament abrogated a law defining the company as a public enterprise.

-Financial restructuring has brought RJ's debts down to $150 million last year from an estimated $1 billion earlier in the decade.
+Financial restructuring has brought RJ's debts down to 150 million dollars last year from an estimated one billion earlier in the decade.

 RJ has a fleet of nine Airbus A310 aircraft, of which five are leased, three A320s, including two leased, and two cargo planes.
-The airline serves 45 destination -- AMMAN (AFP)
+The airline serves 45 destinations. — (AFP)